zhangshaoshuai1/learngit/readme.txt

-vi:
+v2:
-git is a version control system. git is free softwate.
+git is a distributed version control system. git is free softwate.